hominoids/SBC_Model_Framework/README.md

 Created from mechanical drawings, the SOC data is missing for these SBC.

+rock4a - YELLOW, unverified mostlikely usable and/or missing minor information.

+rock4b - YELLOW, unverified mostlikely usable and/or missing minor information.

+rock4a+ - YELLOW, unverified mostlikely usable and/or missing minor information.

 rock4b+ - YELLOW, unverified mostlikely usable and/or missing minor information.

 rock4c - YELLOW, unverified mostlikely usable and/or missing minor information.